Synerty/synerty-peek/docs/development/develop_plugins/DevelopingFrontends.rst

     #.  etc

 #.
-Compile plugin code copied to node_modules for NativeScript
+Compile plugin code copied to node_modules.

 #.
-Copy required files to the platform directory for NativeScript.
+Copy required files to the platform directory.

 At this point the build directories are prepared and ready to run.